 Based on the Conservative Party's 2006 campaign promise to allow income trusts to retain their non-tax status, more than a million Canadians invested in income trusts.
-The Conservatives broke their election promise and these investors lost over \$30 billion.
-Many older Canadians saw their retirement savings disappear within hours.
+Within hours many older Canadians saw their retirement savings disappear.

 The reason given for breaking the promise was that the government was losing revenue because the trusts did not pay tax.
 Finance Canada proceeded as if there was no tax revenue from income trusts.
 This was wrong.
 The trusts made payments to their investors and those payments were taxed.
-Recently, it has been revealed that the reason put forward by Stephen Harper at the time was not his real motivation.